nakashima-hikaru/implied-vol/README.md

 ## Cargo Feature Flags

 - `fma`: Enable FMA (Fused Multiply-Add) operations for improved performance.
-Approximately 10% faster than the default implementation if FMA is available on the target architecture.
+Approximately 10% ~ 20% faster than the default implementation if FMA is available on the target architecture.
-- `normal-distribution`: Provide functions related to standard normal distribution used in calculation of implied volatility
-- `error-function`: Provide functions related to error function used in calculation of implied volatility

-- `use_original_taylor_expansion`: An upstream compilation flag.

 ## License

 This project is licensed under the [MIT license](https://github.com/nakashima-hikaru/implied-vol/blob/main/LICENSE).